Matthew 7

 ‘When Jesus had finished saying these things, the crowds were amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law.’
 Matthew 7:28-29

-The people were astonished at Jesus’ teaching because ‘He taught them as one having authority, and not as the scribes’.
+The people were amazed at Jesus’ teaching because ‘He taught them as one having authority, and not as the scribes’.
 Jesus didn’t quote rabbis to establish the things He was speaking, which was the common practice of the day.
 Instead, He merely spoke the truth.

 How great a loss it would be for any Christians to never hear or study the Sermon on the Mount!
 But there is an even greater loss and that is to fail to obey the truths contained therein once they are heard!
 May we always endeavour to be diligent hearers and faithful doers of God’s Word!
 James 1:22-25.